Lat 6° 44' 1S Long 155° 39' 41E Buin is located

 With all airports closed on Bougainville, its only connection is

-by road along the eastern coast of Bougainville as far north as Bonis or by boat from Kangu on the coast.
+by road along the eastern coast of Bougainville that continues as far north as Bonis or by boat from Kangu on the southern coast of Bougainville.

 Hatsuyuki No. 14